LabBiosystemUFRN/Bimodality_Genes/README.md

 The original data is splited in two files: KIRC_FPKM_TP.tsv.tar.bz.part.aa and KIRC_FPKM_TP.tsv.tar.bz.part.ab

-The script unpack.sh reassemble and extract the data
+The script unpack.sh reassemble and extract the data.
+If your need to process a data file without compactation, comment the line

+> # unpack(dirBase)

 If you want to process another dataset, it must be placed inside the folder data, and the file must have the following structure, separated by tabs: